sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 ## Lab requirements

-- If you don't already have a GitHub account that you can use for this lab, follow instructions available at [Signing up for a new GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
+- If you don't already have a GitHub account that you can use for this lab, follow the instructions available at [Signing up for a new GitHub account](https://docs.github.com/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

 ## Prepare a GitHub account

-1. If you already have a GitHub account that you can use for this lab proceed with Exercise 1, else follow the instructions to create an account.
+1. If you already have a GitHub account that you can use for this lab, proceed with Exercise 1, follow the instructions to create an account.

 1. Navigate to the https://github.com/ **(1)** and then Click on **Sign up (2)** in the top right corner.